This chapter covers how JavaScript handles exceptions.

 clause

-clause and the code in that clause is executed.
-Next, execution normally continues after the try
+clause where the parameter refers to the exception.
+After that, execution normally continues after the try

 statement.
 That may change if: